Nawazuddin Siddiqui in an exclusive interview: You do not have to work in the West to prove yourself

-Nawazuddin Siddiqui talks about being accepted in the industry, sharing screen space with the industry's top guns and why he thinks Hollywood projects are overrated
+Nawazuddin Siddiqui in an exclusive interview talks about being accepted in the industry, sharing screen space with the industry's top guns and why he thinks Hollywood projects are overrated

 Nawazuddin Siddiqui has established himself as a seasoned performer with films such as 'Gangs Of Wasseypur' (2012), 'The Lunchbox' (2013), 'Bajrangi Bhaijaan' (2015) and 'Badlapur' (2015) to his credit.
 We caught up with the actor ahead of the release of his next, Raman Raghav 2.0.
 Excerpts from the interview: